 Information and insight for the entire range of Parse Biosciences products.

-Alzheimer’s disease (AD), the most common form of dementia, is part of the World Health Organization’s list of the top 10 leading causes of death.
-Despite numerous clinical trials, Alzheimer’s disease is the only member of this list that has no available drug to treat or slow the disease in any meaningful way.
+Alzheimer’s disease (AD), the most common form of dementia, is one of the top 10 leading causes of death according to the World Health Organization.
+Despite numerous clinical trials, Alzheimer’s disease is the only member of this list with no available drug to treat or slow the disease in any meaningful way.

 The advent of high-throughput -omics tools in the last decade has allowed data integration from all biological levels – genes, transcripts, proteins, metabolites.
 New biological approaches coupled with powerful data analysis methods are uncovering new insights – reviving interest and investments in the disease.

 Single cell RNA-Seq (scRNA-Seq) is making new types of experiments possible to better understand this complex disease and how the brain ages normally.